SimonPadbury/baselayer/_src/buttons.md

 ## Adding Colors

-Border, background, or text color utilities can be used.
+Border, background, and text color utilities can be used.

 <form class="mt2">
     <label for="example-input-text">Text</label>